 Clearing up operations at the six stations would probably continue into next week, and the understanding of commuters was being sought while building equipment is being removed, a spokesman said.
 (Financial Times 31 August 1968)

-Nevertheless it turned out to be an embarassment for LT officials who had to explain why the stations were in such a state…. and much of it was down to the London Transport Board’s vice-chairman, Mr Anthony Bull, to explain the problems away.
+Nevertheless it turned out to be an embarrassment for LT officials who had to explain why the stations were in such a state…. and much of it was down to the London Transport Board’s vice-chairman, Mr Anthony Bull, to explain the problems away.
 Unfortunately he did not manage this too well.

 This posh tile motif wasn’t the sight that greeted reporters at Tottenham Hale in August 1968!